hanshuo-shuo/DS-project/Predictive Modeling/README.md

-# Homework 3: Predictive Modeling

-This homework is much more simple than the first two.
-We will be looking at some predictive modeling techniques.
-Your primary goal will be to compare the performance random forrests, linear models, and deep models.

 ## Dataset

-The dataset for this assignment consists of US Demographic data.
 There are two files.
 First, raw_state_data_drunk_driving.csv.
 This dataset has various demographic measures across all 50 States in the US.
 This data is mostly taken from the US census.
 For example, percentage of rural population, median income, total number of car accidents, and obesity rate.
 The target outcome variable in this dataset is percentage of fatal accidents involving drunk driving.

 Unfortauntely, making predictions on a dataset with only 50 points is quite difficult.
 Thus, we will also consider a second dataset, census-tracts-dataset.csv.
 This dataset uses clustered census tracts to form patches of the country that mimic US states in their demographic distributions.
 Bootstrapping in this way, we are able to bring together 20,000 datapoints that resemble the underlying distribution of the 50 States in the US.
 I have handled missing values for you in this dataset, at times using imputation.
 Thus, any strange occurances, such as demographic percentages totaling over 100 when summed, should be thought of as a byproduct of the bootstrap process.
 You should not worry about this for your analysis.
 You're welcome to "fix" this with softmax normalization, but it shouldn't impact your final results and you won't get any credit for doing so.